apache/royale-docs/features/modules.md

 Break your application in parts

-Royale supports a distributed development model called **modules**.
+[Apache Royale](https://royale.apache.org/) supports a distributed development model called **modules**.
 Those familiar with [Apache Flex](https://flex.apache.org/){:target='_blank'} SDK will recognize the term.
 Royale modules work almost identically to Flex modules with a few differences.

 An example of an Application loading a Module can be seen below: